 Nothing in cart

-Seiko Thin Watch: Top Picks for Those who Seek Slim Timepieces
+Top 4 Seiko Best Thin Watches for Those Who Seek Slim Pieces

 Last time when I decided to buy my first automatic watch, I picked Seiko Presage Cocktail Time and it turned out it was one of the best decisions I have ever made.
 It was an amazing experience to own a mechanical watch.
 However, I did not expect that it would never be enough for me to have one Seiko.
 I want more.
 I need more.
 My head says this is the time to buy another small, Seiko thin watch, but my bank says the other way.